 The Company is committed to the execution of its worldwide exploration, appraisal, and development programs.
-The Company estimates a 2015 capital spending range of \$6.0 billion to \$6.4 billion.
-This amount includes approximately \$630 million to \$690 million of WES capital expenditures, excluding any acquisitions made by WES.
+The Company estimates a 2015 capital spending range of \$6.0 billion to \$6.2 billion.
+This amount includes approximately \$570 million to \$610 million of WES capital expenditures, excluding any acquisitions made by WES.
 The Company has currently allocated approximately 65% of its 2015 capital spending budget to development activities, 15% to exploration activities, and 20% to gathering and processing activities and other business activities.
 The Company currently expects its 2015 capital spending by area to be approximately 55% for the U.S. onshore region and Alaska, 10% for the Gulf of Mexico, 20% for Midstream and other, and 15% for International.

 Anadarko believes that its cash on hand, available borrowing capacity, and expected level of operating cash flows will be sufficient to fund the Company's projected operational and capital programs for 2015 and continue to meet its other current obligations.
 The Company's cash on hand is available for use and could be supplemented, as needed, with available borrowing capacity under the 364-Day Facility, Five-Year Facility, and commercial paper program.
-The Company may also enter into carried-interest arrangements with third parties to fund certain capital expenditures, execute asset divestitures, and sell WGP common units that it owns in order to supplement cash flow.
+The Company may also enter into carried-interest arrangements with third parties to fund certain capital expenditures, execute asset divestitures, and sell a portion of its WGP common units in order to supplement cash flow.

 The Company continuously monitors its liquidity needs, coordinates its capital expenditure program with its expected cash flows and evaluates available funding alternatives in light of current and expected conditions.
-To reduce commodity-price risk and increase the predictability of 2015 cash flows, Anadarko entered into strategic derivative positions covering approximately 37% of its remaining 2015 anticipated natural-gas sales volumes.
-In addition, the Company has derivative positions in place for 2016.
+Anadarko enters into strategic derivative positions to reduce commodity-price risk and increase the predictability of cash flows.
+At September 30, 2015, Anadarko had derivative positions covering approximately 40% of its remaining 2015 anticipated natural-gas sales volumes.
+In addition, the Company has certain derivative positions in place for 2016.
 See Note 6-Derivative Instruments in the Notes to Consolidated Financial Statements under Part I, Item 1 of this Form 10-Q.